Open-Source-Intelligent-Engineering/OpenIE-TEAS/preface/README.md

 ```

 Please note that if the `import matlab` line is highlighted with a yellow squiggly line in your code editor, you can ignore it.
 Do not install the `matlab` package via pip!

-The above is the content I've organized in markdown format.
-Please assist in translating it into an English version, ensuring the markdown format is maintained, as well as using English punctuation such as commas, etc.